-The second possibility is feature extraction where from the space of the outputs of base-learners, the aim is to go to a new, lower-dimensional space where we remove unnecessary inputs and also remove correlations.
 Merz (1999) proposes the SCANN algorithm that uses correspondence analysis-a variant of principal components analysis (section 6.3)-on the crisp outputs of base classifiers and combines them using the nearest mean classifier.
-Actually, any linear or nonlinear feature extraction method we discussed in chapter 6 can be used and its (preferrably continuous) output can be fed to any learner.
-So with L learners and K outputs each, we map from the $K \cdot L$ -dimensional space to the new space of lower dimensional, uncorrelated space of these "eigenlearners" where we train the combiner (using a separate dataset unused to train the base-learners and the dimensionality reducer).
+Actually, any linear or nonlinear feature extraction method we discussed in chapter 6 can be used and its (preferrably continuous) output can be fed to any learner, as we do in stacking.

+Let us say we have L learners each having K outputs.
+Then, for example, using principal component analysis, we can map from the $K \cdot L$ -dimensional space to a new space of lower-dimensional, uncorrelated space of "eigenlearners" (Ulaş, Yıldız, and Alpaydın 2012).
+We can then train the combiner in this new space (using a separate dataset unused to train the base-learners and the dimensionality reducer).
+Actually, by looking at the coefficients of the eigenvectors, we can also understand the contribution of the base-learners and assess their utility.